nhejazi/nvim0/README.md

 0/"Zero" is an experimental configuration for [Neovim](https://neovim.io/) that emphasizes support for scientific writing, statistical computing, and data analysis using literate programming/computing notebooks.
+First, though, an ode to Vim:

-> An ode to Vim: ["Vim is a masterpiece, the gleaming precise machining tool
+> ["Vim is a masterpiece, the gleaming precise machining tool from which so
-> from which so much of modernity was
+> much of modernity was
 > crafted."](https://x.com/colmmacc/status/1687861827223556096)

 ## Setup